 Bordered almost entirely by water and home to the longest fishing pier in North America, Norfolk is geographically positioned for the ultimate fishing trip.
 No matter what your choice of fresh catch may be, you’re sure to find it in the nearby Chesapeake Bay, Atlantic Ocean or Elizabeth River.
 Norfolk’s mild climate and wide variety of aquatic life have made the region’s waterways one of the top fishing destinations in the world.
 Thousands of visitors flock to the area’s shores each year in search of the perfect fishing trip.

-With the Elizabeth River and the Chesapeake Bay running along its west and north borders, Norfolk is the ideal home for Nauticus sailing school and its informative boating excursions.
+With the Elizabeth River and the Chesapeake Bay running along its west and north borders, Norfolk is the ideal home for sailing.
+Still learning?
+Check out Sail Nauticus and its informative boating excursions.
 Sign up for a weekend course emphasizing on-the-water instruction and earn a U.S. Sailing Basic Keelboat certification.

 Sometimes it’s nice just to sit back, relax and let someone else be your guide for the day.
 Here are some tours you can sign up for if you’re looking to learn more about Norfolk’s history, see the city line from a new point of view or perhaps indulge in a scrumptious buffet, cocktails and dancing.

 Norfolk’s own tall sailing ship, the American Rover is a three-masted topsail schooner with “tanbark” sails.
 They offer two-hour narrated harbor tours and sunset cruises April through October embarking from Waterside Marina on the Downtown Norfolk waterfront.
 Once on board, guests can choose to hoist a sail with the crew, take a turn at the helm or just sit back and enjoy the scenic view.
 The sunset cruise also features live, acoustical entertainment.

 City Cruises Norfolk